 You probably know that, if you want to use an electric heater in the bathroom, it’ll need to be able to handle a bit of water!
 However, there are different levels of waterproofing.
 Some units are only able to resist drips, whereas others are able to handle splashes from any direction.
 Luckily, there’s an easy way to see how waterproof a heater is; by looking at the IP rating.

 IP stands for Ingress Protection.
-It’s a rating given to electrical appliances that tells you how well-sealed it is against both water and solid objects (such as tools or dust).
+It’s a rating given to electrical appliances that tell you how well-sealed it is against both water and solid objects (such as tools or dust).
 It’s shown in the form of two numbers, so you might see a heater that’s IP34 rated, for example.
 The first number indicates the level of protection against solid objects (in this case, the 3).
 The second (in our example, the 4) indicates how water-resistant the heater is.
 If either number is replaced by an X, that means it isn’t rated.

-You can read our IP ratings guide to get some more information, but for the purposes of a bathroom heater, the only number you need to worry about is that second one.
+You can read our IP rating guide to get some more information, but for the purposes of a bathroom heater, the only number you need to worry about is that second one.
 You want it to be at least 4.
 A water resistance rating of 4 means your heater is protected against spray from above and from the side (up to an angle of 60° from vertical).

 Wall Mounting Bathroom Heaters